 Reaction:

-C7H14+H2O→C7H16O
+C7H14+H2O→C7H16O 0.5/3 structural formulas not chemical formulas should be used

 Trichloroethylene, C2HCl3, which you read about in the introduction, is denser than water.
 Most organic liquids, such as oil, are less dense than water.
 Why is it easier to clean up an oil spill in a lake than it is to clean up a spill of TCE?

 Because oil is lighter than water, an oil spill leave oil floating on top of water.
-TCE is heavier than water and will sink below when spilled.
-Therefore, cleaning up oil is easier than cleaning up TCE
+TCE is heavier denser which is different than mass than water and will sink below when spilled.
+Therefore, cleaning up oil is easier than cleaning up TCE 0.5/1

 Research the health effects of exposure to TCE.
 Based on your research, is the ban on this substance justified?
 Why or why not?